robfatland/reorganiseduponthefloor/cubase/README.md

 The MIDI feeds the Score editor, so printed music.
 Then mute the MIDI track and record it from a real instrument.

+A more circuitous idea that works on an audio track: Use VariAudio to create something that looks like MIDI, then see above.
+I haven't done this but it seems like an interesting idea... maybe runs into a brick wall with any polyphony.

 Sometimes we start from a keyboard part and want to decompose that into a bassline and a guitar part.
 I find it helpful to duplicate the keyboard and treat the lower copy as the proto-bassline.
 Delete everything except the lowest note and change the VST Instrument.
 Then on the upper track do the converse.